cnellington/Contextualized/joss/paper.md

 ![Contextualized Machine Learning paradigm.\label{fig:paradigm}](figs/context_encoders_sideways.pdf){width=100%}

-The `Contextualized ML` framework (\autoref{fig:paradigm}) exhibits desirable properties, such as its ability to (1) infer context-specific models without losing power by partitioning data, (2) incorporate multiple data modalities via context encoding, (3) test the strength of heterogeneity in data, and (4) automatically default to the most appropriate type of traditional model when complex heterogeneity is not present.
+Based on its four primary resources, `Contextualized ML` enjoys a wide range of benefits and desirable properties, such as its ability to (1) infer context-specific models without losing power by partitioning data, (2) incorporate multiple data modalities via context encoding, (3) test the strength of heterogeneity in data, and (4) automatically default to the most appropriate type of traditional model when complex heterogeneity is not present [@lengerich_contextualized_2023].

 ## One-stop Shop
 The `Contextualized ML` framework unifies many popular modeling approaches, including population modeling, sub-population modeling, (latent) mixture modeling, cluster modeling, time-varying models, and varying-coefficient models.